 SATA OPENS NEW ROUTES

-SATA Internacional wins the bid to operate the public service routes between Ponta Delgada and Lisbon and Porto and Funchal; starts service with B737s and A310.
+SATA Internacional wins the bid to operate the public service routes between Ponta Delgada, Lisbon, Porto, and Funchal.
+SATA Internacional acquires its first A310-300s.

 2000